+Have you ever wondered, What is a Criminal Investigator?
 Have you binge-watched CSI or any one of the crime investigation series offered on TV?
-Has your interest in solving crimes risen to new heights based on the work shown in these hit television series, and you already know how to be a criminal investigator?
-Or what education is needed to become a criminal investigator?
+Has your interest in solving crimes risen to new heights based on the work shown in these hit television series?
 If so, great.

 What do Criminal Investigators do?

-The first step in considering how to be a criminal investigator begins with understanding – What does a criminal investigator do?
-If you have seriously thought about how to be a criminal investigator, or of a criminal investigation career, it is important to know that a criminal investigator is responsible for investigating different acts and events classified as criminal behavior.
+The first step in considering how to be a criminal investigator begins with understanding.
+If you have seriously thought about this career it is important to know who is responsible for investigating different acts and events classified as criminal behavior.
 These actions include the investigation of –

 - Sexual Assaults

 What does a Criminal Investigator do to Solve Crimes?